-Year 6 students will have regular visits to Carrum Downs Secondary College, participating in a variety of their programmes.
+Throughout the course of the year, students will be invited to participate in a variety of school tours and demonstration lessons at Carrum Downs Secondary College.
+Whilst not all students intend to enrol at this school, it is an excellent opportunity to visit a secondary school setting.
 These visits help to build relationships and alleviate any concerns or issues that students may have about the next step in the learning journey no matter which school they end up attending.

-The Statewide orientation day is when all public schools attend a full day of orientation at their 2021 enrolled secondary college.
-This date will also be advised by the DET later this term.
-On this day, students are expected at attend their 2021 school in Banyan Fields School uniform unless you are advised otherwise.
-If you have any questions about Transition please don’t hesitate to ask one of the Year 6 teachers, they will direct you to the teacher in charge of Transition for 2020.
+State-wide orientation day is when all public schools attend a full day of orientation at their enrolled secondary college.
+This date will also be advised by the DET and details will be forwarded to parent once they are available.
+On this day, students are expected at attend their enrolled secondary college in Banyan Fields School uniform unless you are advised otherwise.
+If you have any questions about Transition, please don’t hesitate to ask one of the Year 6 teachers, they will direct you to the teacher in charge of Transition.

 Term 4 Graduation

 Throughout the year we will be running a variety of different fundraising events to raise money towards Graduation.
 This is to ensure that costs are kept to a minimum for parents/carers and that students are able to participate in activities to celebrate their primary school journey.
 We will be looking for volunteers to assist in fundraising as needed.

 Throughout the year, students will all be required to create a scrapbook that will become a memento of all their primary school years.
 Students will need to supply their own scrapbook and photos to use within this project.
-We strongly suggest you start gathering these materials as soon as possible as in 2020 we are looking at starting this in Term 2.
+We strongly suggest you start gathering these materials as soon as possible.

 As part of our Graduation celebration students will have the opportunity to participate in activities which may include excursions that tend to change on a year-to-year basis.
 The cost for this is covered by both the fundraising and parent payments.
 Further notification of activities will be confirmed at a later date.